feji3769/Stat632Project/README.md

-# Stat632Project
+# Description
-Empirical investigation of centering on Bayesian hierarchal models.
+This repo contains experiments for centering of Bayesian hierarhical models.